Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Time-inhomogeneous branching processes

+A fundamental role for understanding dynamics of a holomorphic self-map is played by the so-called \textsl{Denjoy\,--\,Wolff point} (\hbox{often} abbreviated as \textsl{DW-point}).
+This point is the common limit of the orbits under iteration of the self-map; see, e.g., Appendix~\ref{App-Fixed} or~\cite[Sect.\,2.3]{GHP} for the precise definition and basic details.
+Below we explore how the position of the DW-point of the Laplace exponents is related to the probabilistic properties of a branching process.

-{Denote by $\BF_\tau$ the class of Bernstein functions consisting of~$\id_\UH$ and all $v\in\BF\setminus\{\id_\UH\}$ having the DW-point at~$\tau$.
+Denote by $\BF_\tau$ the class of Bernstein functions consisting of~$\id_\UH$ and all $v\in\BF\setminus\{\id_\UH\}$ having the DW-point at~$\tau$.
 The Laplace exponents $v_t$ of a time-homogeneous branching process form a one-parameter semigroup and hence $(v_t)_{t\ge0}\subset\BF_\tau$ for some~${\tau\in[0,\infty]}$, see Remarks~\ref{RM_the-same-FPs} and~\ref{RM_DW-Bernstein}.

 In the time-inhomogeneous case, the Laplace exponents form a reverse evolution family $(v_{s,t})$ and, in general, the position of the DW-point of~$v_{s,t}$ may depend on the time parameters $s$ and~$t$.
-However, it seems to be interesting to investigate (and give a probabilistic interpretation of) the special case~$(v_{s,t})\in\BF_\tau$.
-More specifically, we will concentrate on the case of the Denjoy\,--\,Wolff point on the boundary.
-This means ${\tau\in\{0,\infty\}}$.
-It is worth mentioning that in certain questions, extending consideration to BRFPs at~$0$ or~$\infty$ is rather natural or, at least, does not make the picture more complicated.
-That is why several results in this section are established for the more general setting of BRFPs.
+However, it seems to be interesting to investigate (and give a probabilistic interpretation of) the special case~$(v_{s,t})\subset\BF_\tau$.
+First we will consider the case of the Denjoy\,--\,Wolff point on the boundary, which means ${\tau\in\{0,\infty\}}$.
+The case of the Denjoy\,--\,Wolff point ${\tau\in(0,\infty)}$ is covered in Subsect.\,\ref{subsub:infty}.
+It is worth mentioning that in certain questions, extending consideration to boundary regular fixed points\footnote{In what follows abbreviated as \textsl{BRFP}; see Appendix~\ref{App-Fixed} or \cite[Sect.\,2.3]{GHP} for the definition.} at~$0$ or~$\infty$ is rather natural or, at least, does not make the picture more complicated.
+That is why several results in this section are established in this more general case.